History of Florida: British rule (1763–1783)

-A Scottish settler named Dr. Andrew Turnbull transplanted around 1,500 indentured settlers, from Menorca, Majorca, Ibiza, Smyrna, Crete, Mani Peninsula, and Sicily, to grow hemp, sugarcane, indigo, and to produce rum.
+A Scottish settler named Andrew Turnbull transplanted around 1,500 indentured settlers, from Menorca, Mallorca, Ibiza, Smyrna, Crete, Mani Peninsula, and Sicily, to grow hemp, sugarcane, indigo, and to produce rum.
 Settled at New Smyrna, within months the colony suffered major losses primarily due to insect-borne diseases and Native American raids.
 Most crops did not do well in the sandy Florida soil.
 Those that survived rarely equaled the quality produced in other colonies.
 The colonists tired of their servitude and Turnbull's rule.
 On several occasions, he used African slaves to whip his unruly settlers.
 The settlement collapsed and the survivors fled to safety with the British authorities in St. Augustine.
 Their descendants survive to this day, as does the name New Smyrna.

 In 1767, the British moved the northern boundary of West Florida to a line extending from the mouth of the Yazoo River east to the Chattahoochee River (32° 28′ north latitude), consisting of approximately the lower third of the present states of Mississippi and Alabama.
 During this time, Creek Indians migrated into Florida and formed the Seminole tribe.

-In 2025, archaeologists in St. Augustine uncovered the remains of an eighteenth-century British redoubt built in 1781, providing the first direct archaeological evidence of British military fortifications in the city during Florida’s brief period of British rule.
+In 2025, archaeologists in St. Augustine uncovered the remains of an eighteenth-century British redoubt built in 1781, providing the first direct archaeological evidence of British military fortifications in the city during Florida's brief period of British rule.